WebDev26611/talesofstrale/README.md

 # talesoftheland
-Official website of the Tales of the Land duology.
-Find peeks of the books, links to the Discord server and more here.
+Official website for the book: Tale of Strale.
+Find peeks of the book, links to the Discord server and more here.